SwitchbackTech/compass-docs/blog/2023-09-26-welcome/index.md

 I open-sourced everything in Sept 2023.

 I explain the reason for doing this in [this post on my personal site](https://www.tylerdane.com/post/why-i-open-sourced-my-calendar-app-after-2-years).

+Checkout the [Compass Blog](https://www.compasscalendar.com/blog) for more updates about the project.